 For many people, feeding the kids, making the rent, and keeping the lights on is tougher than ever before due to the impacts of COVID-19.
 Food pantries are overwhelmed and millions of people who’ve lost hours or jobs need help getting by.
 United Way steps in to connect people and communities to available local resources that help provide relief.

-In addition to supporting United Way Worldwide through the Concerts for the Community series, we have supported seven local United Way COVID-19 Relief Funds across the country, including in our Ally hometowns of Detroit and Charlotte.
-The total donations to United Way are anticipated to be over $1 million and will go toward helping those that need it most recover from the pandemic.
+In addition to supporting United Way Worldwide through the Concerts for the Community series, we supported seven local United Way COVID-19 Relief Funds across the country, including in our Ally hometowns of Detroit and Charlotte.
+The total donations to United Way were over $1 million and are going toward helping those that need it most recover from the pandemic.

 How can you help?

-In addition, you can send a video dedication to your own personal healthcare hero and include a special message.
+You can still send a video dedication to your own personal healthcare hero and include a special message.
 Each eCard features a video of a healing song recorded by one of Musicians On Call’s talented Volunteer Musicians.
 With these eCards, individuals can let their loved ones know they are thinking of them as they work tirelessly during this unprecedented time.
 Healthcare Heroes eCards can be purchased with a $10 donation to Musicians On Call at donate.musiciansoncall.org/healthcarehero.

-If you wish to interact with the organizations directly, you can simply donate to United Way Worldwide’s COVID-19 Community Response and Recovery Fund and the Musicians On Call COVID Relief Fund.
+You can also simply donate to United Way Worldwide’s COVID-19 Community Response and Recovery Fund and the Musicians On Call COVID Relief Fund.
 United Way Worldwide’s fund supports communities by responding to peoples’ needs, including financial, food, and housing.
 Funding for Musicians On Call’s COVID relief efforts enables the organization to meet the increased demand from hospitals for virtual music programs for patients, families, and caregivers.